btk44/raspberrypi-server/server-setup/README.md

 * I decided to use external ssd drive instead of a ssd card because of bad opinions about it.
 It looks like they like to break quite often
 * the fan I used is always turned on when the server is powered off (but have power supply plugged in) - don't know yet if it can be fixed
 * when PRi is connected to my router via cable some of other devices in the wifi network have connection issues.
 Once RPi is connected via wifi - there are no issues
-* RPi has problems with powering more than one 2.5" ssd/hdd disk via USB ports - if you want to have more disks consider using USB hub with power supply or kidn of disk docking station
+* RPi has problems with powering more than one 2.5" ssd/hdd disk via USB ports - if you want to have more disks consider using USB hub with power supply or kind of disk docking station
 * most of simple fans dedicated for PRi have only 2 pins - this means that they will run forever and cannot be controlled - look for 3-pin fan or consider using transistor and add 3rd pin on your own